bdeckard92/dupUT/01-Class-Content/README.md

 As a capstone to the boot camp, you’ll work with a group to build a full-stack application that uses a wide swath of the languages and libraries that you learned throughout the course.
 We can’t wait to see what you build!

-## Up Next

-For a closer preview of what we explore in each module, dive into each module's overview to learn:

-* What you will learn and why it’s important

-* How topics in the module relate to what came earlier in the boot camp

-* Activities you’ll complete and what skills they focus on

-* Common interview questions related to that week’s material

-* Helpful resources if you want to get ahead or gain more experience after the module

 ---
 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.